 Faith Formation programs often minister to family members in separate groups consisting of children, youth, or adults.
 While this peer approach has its merits, it often fails to equip the whole family to grow as Christian disciples.
-The family - the domestic church - is vital to the universal Church and every parish is a "family of families."
+The family - the domestic church - is vital to the universal Church.

-While we face some significant challenges due to the coronavirus pandemic, the Holy Spirit has continued to inspire within us new possibilities.
-As you make plans for faith formation ministries in the coming months, let us work together to form a framework that includes the whole family - one that builds upon our strengths and sets a new vision for the future.
+While we face some significant challenges due to the coronavirus pandemic, the Holy Spirit has continued to inspire within us new possibilities for ministry.
+So let us work together to form a framework of faith formation for the family that builds upon our strengths and sets a new vision for the future.